debv/acp/README.md

 2. Open the script you just saved in any text editor, edit lines 5-7 and save the file changes.
 These edits will configure the script to your local machine and git repo.

 3. Locally clone the repository you plan to push your changes to.
-You can do this in the terminal by running the following command in your desired location:
+You can find the https url in the GitHub page for your repository under the green "Code" dropdown button where it says 'https'.
+Once you have this url, you can clone by running the following command in the terminal from the directory you want to clone to:

    ```
-   git clone <.git path from your repository>
+   git clone your_repo_https_url.git
    ```

-   You can find the clone path in the GitHub page for your repository on the green "Code" button under https

 ## Usage